willianantunes/runner-said-no-one-ever/README.md

 ## Purpose

 The idea here is to delay 1 second or more (given you custom configuration) to answer a request, thus you can use this behavior for interesting tests, like dispatching 10 requests from you back-end to this service and do it efficiently with some approaches like through [Threads](https://en.wikipedia.org/wiki/Thread_(computing)#Thread_and_fiber_issues) or [Coroutines](https://en.wikipedia.org/wiki/Coroutine).

+Why Sinatra?
+See more [here](https://www.ruby-toolbox.com/categories/web_app_frameworks).

 ## Lessons learned